 - Not redundant when combined with other treatment being rendered.

 Predetermination of Benefits

 Predetermination is a method to ensure that medical services/stays will meet medical necessity criteria and be eligible for benefit coverage.

 The plan participant’s physician must submit written detailed medical information to the medical plan administrator.
 For questions regarding a predetermination of benefits, contact the plan administrator.

 Precise claim payment amounts can only be determined upon receipt of the itemized bill.
 Benefits are based on the plan participant’s eligibility and plan provisions in effect at the time services are rendered.
 Standard claim payment policies include, but are not limited to, multiple procedure reductions and U&C charges.
 Claim bundling/unbundling procedures will be applied to only services eligible for coverage under the Plan.

-The plan participant is responsible for the portion of the expense that is above U&C. Amounts in excess of U&C are not eligible charges and are not applicable to plan year deductible or out-of-pocket maximum.
+MRC is the maximum amount Cigna will pay an out-of-network health care professional for billed services.
+The plan participant is responsible for the portion of the expense that is above MRC.
+Amounts in excess of MRC are not eligible charges and are not applicable to plan year deductible or out-of-pocket maximum.

-IMPORTANT: The percentage of the claim that will be paid is always based on the U&C amount or the actual charge made by the provider, whichever is less.
+IMPORTANT: The percentage of the claim that will be paid is always based on the MRC amount or the actual charge made by the provider, whichever is less.